constellation-daq/Constellation/docs/operator_guide/concepts/configuration_files.md

 file_path = "/home/${USER}/${CNSTLN_LOGDIR:-logs}/logfile.txt"
 ```

-In case the environment variable `CNSTLN_LOGGER` is not defined, the parameter `file_path` resolves to
+In case the environment variable `CNSTLN_LOGDIR` is not defined, the parameter `file_path` resolves to
 `/home/myuser/logs/logfile.txt` without producing an error.

 The default syntax can be used both for controller-side and satellite-side environment variables.